cdap-guides/cdap-kafka-ingest-guide/README.rst

 Consuming Data from Kafka
 =========================

-Consuming data from a `Kafka <http://kafka.apache.org/>`__ topic and processing the messages received in real-time is a common part of many big data applications.
+Consuming data from a `Kafka <http://kafka.apache.org/>`__ topic and processing the messages received in real time is a common part of many big data applications.
 In this guide, you will learn how to accomplish it with the Cask Data Application Platform (`CDAP <http://cdap.io>`__).